Marketing Attribution: Where to Get Started

 The next step is to think about how to measure multi-touch attribution.
 With social media you are examining what is being used alongside social media to obtain the conversion.

-You can use analytics or regression modeling to help indicators among your data.
+You can use analytics or regression modeling to help reveal indicators in your data.
 Google Analytics, for example, allows for a conversion path analysis.
 It places conversion events into three touchpoint categories to help analysts determine which channel provided the greatest attribution.

 As we discussed in a previous post on regressions, marketers can examine data for correlation, in this case data from streaming programming against conversions on channels.
 This can answer the value of second screens, as in many cases customers are using social media platforms like Twitter and YouTube to learn more about a product seen in a streaming program or mentioned on a podcast.
 Such an analysis can potentially determine if there is a significant conversion lift during streaming.